CS2103JAN2017-W15-B2/main/docs/UseCases.md

 #### MSS

 1. User requests to redo the previous undo
-2. TaskBook redos the previous undo
+2. TaskList redos the previous undo
-3. TaskBook shows the reflected changes <br>
+3. TaskList shows the reflected changes <br>
 **Use case ends**

 #### Extensions

 2a.
 There exists no valid undo action that can be redone
 > 2a1.
-TaskBook shows a notice message <br>
+TaskList shows a notice message <br>
   **Use case ends**

 ### Save to File